Battle of Cochin: Assessment

 Overall, the Battle of Cochin lasted some five months – from March to July, with most of the assaults concentrated in early April and early May.
 The Zamorin's army, which started out at more than 60,000 strong, had suffered heavy casualties: 19,000 had died, over 5,000 in fighting and 13,000 to disease.
 Wounded were innumerable, ship losses numerous.

 There are no reported deaths of any of the Portuguese defenders – although many were wounded.
 Casualties among the Cochinese allies are unknown, but they were also probably not that high, given the few numbers that were actually committed to battle.

 The battle of Cochin transformed the political landscape of Kerala.
 The Zamorin of Calicut was humiliated.
 His mighty army and fleet was unable to crush a minuscule garrison of 150 Portuguese allied with Cochin.
 By the end, the Zamorin lost most of the authority and fear in which he had been previously held throughout the Malabar Coast, while the Trimumpara Raja had gone from weak king to acknowledged king of the Vembanad lagoon.

 The Portuguese, led by Duarte Pacheco Pereira succeeded by a combination of clever positioning, individual heroics and a lot of luck.
 The Zamorin had demonstrated a bit of resourcefulness and innovation of his own – no two attacks were the same – but failed nonetheless.

 Ultimately it was probably the role of intelligence networks of Cochin that proved the critical difference.
 The Portuguese were fully informed of everything that was going on in the enemy camp, all the way to strategies and plots hatched secretly inside the Zamorin's tent.
 The Portuguese, by contrast, tended to keep their own counsel, the Zamorin's spies could only see, but not hear, what the Portuguese were up to.
 Pereira may have also been the first person to have done a scientific study of the relationship between tides and lunar phases, and this allowed him to predict when each ford would be passable and to shuttle his few forces accordingly to meet points of attack.

 For the Portuguese, it was a 'close-run thing'.
 Had Cochin fallen to the Zamorin, it was likely Cannanore and Quilon would have fallen suit (indeed, talks were already in progress for that eventuality).
 The Portuguese would lose their foothold in India, and unlikely to recover it easily – the Zamorin could use Fort Manuel to keep the future Portuguese armadas at bay.
 The Portuguese would likely be forced to sue for peace on the Zamorin's terms.

+The king of Cochin depicted in an early 16th century woodcut.

-The Trimumpara Raja came out the great victor.
+The Trimumpara Raja came out the victor.
 His stubbornness in maintaining the Portuguese alliance, which everyone had advised him against and which, at the beginning of the year, seemed to seal his doom, had paid off.
-His debt to the Portuguese was immense, but to none so great as to Duarte Pacheco himself, to whom he had, in the course of the desperate battle, become affectionately attached.
+He had debt to the Portuguese, but to none so as big as to Duarte Pacheco himself, to whom he had, in the course of the desperate battle, become affectionately attached.